m0ru/bak/03_01_hevner.md

 ## Design Science in Information Systems Research

-For the work preceding this thesis the methodological framework presented in "Design Science in Information Systems Research" by @HevnerDesignScienceInformation2004 was used.
+For the work at hand the methodological framework presented in "Design Science in Information Systems Research" by @HevnerDesignScienceInformation2004 was used.
-I'll try to give a short overview over it in this section.
+This section aims to give a short overview over it, while the next one [@sec:suggested-solution] will address them for this thesis work.

 ### Design Science

-The paper states that a lot of the research surrounding information systems can be described as design- and/or behavioral science.
+Hevner et al state that a lot of the research surrounding information systems can be described as design- and/or behavioral science.

 It roughly defines **behavioral science** with regard to IS-research as concerned with the analysis of the interactions of people and technology, with the goal of uncovering "truths" and predicting or explaining phenomena surrounding these interactions.

 In comparison, Hevner et al describe **design science** as concerned with problem solving and construction with the background that doing so leads to understanding the addressed "wicked" problem (see [section @sec:wicked]).
 It diffentiates itself from **routine design** by addressing problems without existing best-practices/requisite knowledge and solves them unique/innovative ways, or improves efficiency.
 By doing so, new knowledge is contributed to the foundations and methodolgies.
 Design-science usually also produces prototypes instead of full-grown systems.

-The paper also presents **two fundamental questions** of design research as "What utility does the new artifact provide?" and "What demonstrates that utility?".
-As all others <!-- TODO which "others"--> from @HevnerDesignScienceInformation2004 that are referenced or quoted here, they'll be addressed in the next chapter. <!--TODO more concrete/pinpointed reference -->
+The paper presents **two fundamental questions** of design research as "What utility does the new artifact provide?" and "What demonstrates that utility?".

 ### Wicked Problems {#sec:wicked}